For information regarding CCH Learning Events Covid-19 Health and Safety Practices, please click HERE.

 This advanced programme is designed specifically to help Accounting and Financial Professionals acquire practical knowledge on how to evaluate financial statements in predicting future financial conditions and how to use time series analysis to develop assumptions for investment decision making.
-Participants are expected to have prior knowledge in analysing financial statements.
+Participants are expected to have basic knowledge in analysing financial statements.

 - Financial Statement and Investment Analysis will focus on economic principles, value drivers and assessing risk